nikagongadze/encripted_book/README.md

 # encripted_book
-this is a simple script , which helps people to cript txt files by their indexes
+this is a simple script , which helps people to cript txt files by their letter indexes